This blog entry is part 1 in a series on the moral argument. The entries in the series:

 Before presenting the argument from ontological simplicity I’ll define some key terms.
 By an entity having authority I mean that the entity is the source of some obligation.
 Moral properties (like moral wrongness) are objective in that they exist independently of human belief and perception of them.
 Morality is metaphysically necessary in the sense that its existence “couldn’t be otherwise.”
 If we let a possible world be a complete description of the way the world is or could be like, something like “kindness is a virtue” is metaphysically necessary in the sense that it holds in all possible worlds.
 Similarly, there is no possible world where “torturing infants just for fun” isn’t morally wrong.
 Moral ontology is the discipline that studies the foundations of morality (e.g. are moral properties like moral wrongness physical or nonphysical?).
 Thus an ontological explanation of morality is an explanation of how morality exists and what sort of reality it constitutes.

-In this way the type of morality being referred to here involves the unconditional ought, e.g. moral wrongness.
-An action is morally wrong for subject S only if S ought not to do it.
-The property of moral wrongness is universalizable in that applies equally to all relevantly similar situations, and the property is supremely authoritative, overriding any other “ought” (e.g. legal rules).
+Moreover, the property of moral wrongness is universalizable in that applies equally to all relevantly similar situations, and the property is supremely authoritative, overriding any other “ought” (e.g. legal rules).
 If we think of “moral rightness” as the property of following some moral obligation, we get the same thing as “moral wrongness” but in the opposite direction.
-An action is morally right for S only if S ought to do it etc.
+An action is morally right for someone only if they ought to do it etc.

 Objective Moral Properties: Natural or Non-natural?